 - Excess – Your landlord insurance premiums will depend on the amount of excess you want to pay.
 If you want a lower excess, your premiums will be higher.
 For a higher excess, you can expect lower premiums.

-At GSK Insurance Brokers, we understand that your rental property is an investment and it need to be protected.
+At GSK Insurance Brokers, we understand that your rental property is an investment and it needs to be protected.
 We offer insurance packages which cover your risks and protect you financially.
-In the event of a claim, we’ll make life easy by liaising directly with the insurer on your behalf.
-Let us protect your investment property today!

 For the best landlord insurance at the right price, contact GSK Insurance Brokers today on (08) 9478 1933.